bes-ptah/winbatchOS/README.md

 ###### Beta Branch | Stable Builds **1615,16,17,18,19,20,21,22,23,23,25,26**
 ###### General Releases Branch | Releases **15.5 (b1572), 16.0 (b1600)** | Builds 1601,1602,1603,1604,1605 (other builds up to 1615 are unsupported)
 ###### Low Resolutions Branch | No Builds.

-###### Final Note: WinBatchX will not release any more builds or general releases for the year.
-Next year will restart the building cycle as 17.0 is nearing a somewhat-stable build.

 ***